Tihomir971/assist/src/lib/components/zag/llms-svelte.md

 ```

-## Setting the initial value
+### Setting the initial value

-To set the initial value of the combobox, pass the `value` property to the
+To set the initial value of the combobox, pass the `defaultValue` property to
-machine's context.
+the machine's context.

-> The `value` property must be an array of strings.
-If selecting a single value,
-> pass an array with a single string.

 ```jsx {13}
 const collection = combobox.collection({